gaborbernat/algo-notes/problem_solutions/common_ancester_of_two_nodes_in_tree.md

 ## Binary tree

-The tree to find common ancester in is a binary tree, and let's say we have two nodes and these two nodes are guaranteed exist in the tree (This is one point that you should make it certain before answering).
+The tree to find common ancestor in is a binary tree, and let's say we have two nodes and these two nodes are guaranteed exist in the tree (This is one point that you should make it certain before answering).